 Bagged organic grocery-store carrots are very thrifty, at about a quarter the price of local organic carrots, and taste pretty good.
 If you peel them, they are fine raw and delicious cooked in stews, glazed, roasted, or in baked goods.
 They keep for weeks, which makes them a great choice if you can't get to the store very often.
 Before you buy, check the bags for water or damaged carrots.
 The water will make them soggy and difficult to brown when roasting.

-Bottom line: Organic bagged grocery store carrots are an essential kitchen staple unless you grow your own.
+Bottom line: Organic bagged grocery store carrots are an essential kitchen staple at least part of the year.

 To Save Time or in Special Circumstances, Choose Baby Carrots